Learning to Create Mind Map ,Visual Understanding Environment, Mind Map

 2. Click a node and drag the cursor to another node.
 A link is created between the two nodes.

 At this point, the link is in editing mode.
-Descriptive, identifying text can be added to the link.
+Descriptive, identifying text can be added to the link.3.Type a label for the link.

 4.Click outside the link.
 The link is labeled.